How do I use Needine?

 Admin · Operator · AuditorProvenance and organization reports

 The Reports section has two views: provenance search and organization report.
 Provenance gives you the full lineage graph of a specific certificate — how it was created, which model, who approved it.
-The organization report aggregates all certificates over a time range with trust-level distribution.
+The organization report aggregates all certificates over a time range with trust-level distribution, blockchain anchoring percentage, and certificate type breakdown.

 What you can do